 - Bladder and bowel problems

 People with MS might also experience emotional problems, anxiety and depression.
-Other possible symptoms include pain, sexual problems, memory problems, and cognitive problems (for example, difficulties organising and planning everyday tasks).
+Other possible symptoms include pain, hearing problems, sexual problems, memory problems, and cognitive problems (for example, difficulties organising and planning everyday tasks).
 Speech and swallowing problems are also possible.

 Tests and investigations